chrishenri/rw3d_manual/docs/source/index.rst

 ..
 [3]
    *Department of Land, Air and Water Resources, University of California, Davis, USA.*

-| RW3D is released under the GNU LPGL License
+| RW3D is released under the GNU LGPL License
 | This manual is licensed under the GNU Free Documentation License.

 | Copyright © 2025 Christopher V. Henri, Daniel Fernandez-Garcia.